Feminine-Divine/periodo/README.md

 **Periodo** will help these girls and women <u>keep a track of their cycles and **notify them of upcoming dates**, as well as keeping track of the amount of discharge of their periods and assisting them with **proper diet** during their periods</u>.<br><br>
 We wish to expand the application's functionality with time and assistance from the contributors.
 This project is really a **beginner-friendly** to contribute, and it has a user-friendly interface that appeals to a younger audience.

+### Technical details
+The code sample of this application is based basically on React and Nextjs.
+We have made all the features using the npm Packages and Node Modules.
+The backend is authenticated by the Nodejs and the Google APIs.
+The Auth0 API has also been used to make it’s Login and Logout authentication.
+The Google Map API has been used for directing the user to the nearby location for hospital, restroom, food he/she is searching for.
+The frontend of this application is pretty good that has been made with React.
+We have included various features in the application and all those are seen from the Sidebar.
+For instant information we have provided a chatbot also to the user.

 ![image](https://user-images.githubusercontent.com/61618767/112602083-41041a00-8e39-11eb-9c6b-50cb15535f3c.png)